 People who experience sleep drunkenness are also more likely to have longer periods of deep sleep.
-Confusional arousals are also most commonly occur at the first part of the night during your deep sleep cycle.
+Confusional arousals also most commonly occur in the first part of the night during your deep sleep cycle.

 Sleep drunkenness is a common occurrence that doesn’t have one particular cause.
 Instead, researchers have identified possible contributing factors, such as:

 Diagnosing sleep drunkenness is often a multi-step process.
-Your friends or your partner may tell you that you’ve acted strangely upon waking up but you might not remember.
+Your friends or your partner may tell you that you’ve acted strangely upon waking up, but you might not remember.
 An occasional episode isn’t concerning.
-However, if sleep drunkenness occurs at least once a week, it’s time to see a doctor.
+However, if sleep drunkenness occurs at least once a week, it’s recommended you see a doctor.

-Your doctor will review your records, looking for any risk factors, such as preexisting medical conditions or any psychotropic meds that you currently take.
+Your doctor will review your records, looking for any risk factors, such as preexisting medical conditions or psychotropic meds you currently take.
 A sleep study may be ordered as well.
-This might show some clues, including a higher than normal heart rate during sleep.
+This might show some clues, including a higher-than-normal heart rate during sleep.